dragonflydb/documentation/docs/cloud/monitoring.md

 3. In the Create Key dialog enter a meaningful name for the key (e.g. metrics) and leave `read:metrics` selected in the permissions dropdown.
 4. Click Create.
 The dialog will show the created key.
 5. Click Copy API Key to copy the key to the clipboard.
-6. Paste and store the key somewhere for later usage, Dragonfly Cloud doesn’t store the key (you can create more keys if needed).
+6. Store the key somewhere for later usage, Dragonfly Cloud doesn’t store the key (you can create more keys if needed).

 The metrics endpoint is available for scraping at https://api.dragonflydb.cloud/v1/metrics